 On the device page, select Connect and then QR Code:

 Keep this page open.
-In the next section you scan this QR code using the phone app to connect it to IoT Central.
+In the next section, you scan this QR code using the smartphone app to connect it to IoT Central.

 Connect your device